The Science & Technology

 - Depending on helmet design, there may be up to 5 or more inspection points per helmet

-- This baseline hologram is saved for comparison purposes.
+- This baseline hologram is then saved for comparison purposes.

-- A small amount of heat is then applied to the helmet at the inspection point
+- Our engineer will then apply a small amount of heat to the helmet at the inspection point

 - The heat we apply is no more than +3degC, which is likely to be less of a temperature shift your helmet will experience on a daily basis

-- As the heat starts to leave the helmet, any damage or defects present in the shell will become visible when compared with the baseline hologram
+- As the heat starts to leave the helmet, any damage or defects present in the shell will become visible as we compare the baseline hologram with the inspection hologram

 - The results are recorded by the NDT engineer conducting the test